CacaBueno64/PingPong-Framework/README.md

 to open the project, just open the .ypp file.

-if you want to learn more about gml, read the one and only, the saint manual : https://manual.gamemaker.io/
+if you want to learn more about gml, read the one and only, the holy manual : https://manual.gamemaker.io/